 The best option can often be to shop around.
 Many less developed countries do not have exclusive listings.
 By looking at the same property with several agents you can learn a lot about the way they conduct business.
 Pay particular attention to the information they give you if they tell you about potential problems with the property and what price they give you for the property.
 A good broker will give you a low price and will tell you about potential problems with the property.
 This way you can choose to do business with the agent that gave you the best info.

 I often hear the advice that you should talk to the locals in bars to find a good agent.
 I think this is really bad advice.
 This will tell you a lot about which brokers spend the most time being social in bars but it says very little about his qualifications.

-Many expats communities are full of gossip and a lot of this gossip has nothing to do with reality.
-Listening to people in a bar will often lead you to a broker that spend a lot of time drinking and is friends with the local drunks.
-The expats that have retired to drink beer on the beach.
+Many ex-pat communities are full of gossip and a lot of this gossip has nothing to do with reality.
+Listening to people in a bar will often lead you to a broker that spends a lot of time drinking and is friends with the local drunks.
+The ex-pats that have retired to drink beer on the beach.

 A better way to find out about a broker is to talk to people that have purchased their house through him.

 You should always get your own experts and never use the ones the real estate agent recommends.
 This will help make sure that everything is what it seems to be.